 \section{Conclusion}

 This work proposes adding a gain-ranging stage to the charge-based MAC to enable native analog processing of floating-point formats.
-Fine-grained normalization is shown to lower the ADC resolution requirement, enabling higher dynamic range inputs without global normalization or segmentation and the associated energy overheads and fidelity loss.
-Furthermore, an upper-bound is provided for the ADC specification, decoupling it from input distribution assumptions.
-Energy modelling shows that GR-MAC scaling is SQNR-dominated rather than dynamic-range-dominated, allowing for increased input dynamic-range at minimal energy cost.
-At a 35 dB standard, the GR-MAC enables a 4-bit increase in the input dynamic range without increased energy consumption.
-The GR-MAC provides guidance for the future role of analog compute for energy-efficient processing of AI workloads.
+Fine-grained normalization is shown to lower the ADC resolution requirement, enabling higher dynamic range inputs without global normalization or segmentation and the associated energy overhead and fidelity loss.
+Furthermore, an upper bound is provided for the ADC specification, decoupling it from input distribution assumptions.
+Energy modelling shows that GR-MAC scaling is SQNR-dominated rather than dynamic-range-dominated, enabling increased input dynamic range at minimal energy cost.
+At a 35 dB standard, the GR-MAC provides a 4-bit increase in the input dynamic range without increased energy consumption.
+The GR-MAC guides the future role of analog compute for energy-efficient processing of AI workloads.
 Overall, these results support a broader trend of leveraging digital scaling to improve analog performance.

-The analysis in this paper relies on models and parameters developed and validated by Sun et. al. in \cite{sun-aord} against previously published analog and digital CIM implementations \cite{aord-alg-2, aord-alg-3, aord-alg-4, fpaligncim, aord-dig-6, digfpcim, intensive-cim-sparse-digital}.
+The analysis in this paper relies on models and parameters developed and validated by Sun et al. in \cite{sun-aord} against previously published analog and digital CIM implementations \cite{aord-alg-2, aord-alg-3, aord-alg-4, fpaligncim, aord-dig-6, digfpcim, intensive-cim-sparse-digital}.
 They are summarized in Tables \ref{tab:energy_models} and \ref{tab:parameters} and explained here.